geo-ant/box-decryptor/Readme.md

 ## Context
 [Boxcryptor](https://www.boxcryptor.com/en/) was bought by dropbox and it seems their boxcryptor service is slowly dying.
-Also the boxcryptor portable apps that I tried (for Linux and Mac) did not help me as much to decrypt my files because they would constantly error our when downloading files from my dropbox.
+Unfortunately the boxcryptor portable apps that I tried (for Linux and Mac) did not help me as much to decrypt my files because they would constantly give errors when downloading files from my dropbox.
 That gave me a burst of panic because as of now I have tons of boxcryptr encrypted files (`*.bc`) which might become useless in future.
 That's a problem.